diannedejesus/debt_tracker/sdd.md

 NOTE:: removing all saved session to prevent access to revoked user.
 NOTE:: verify changeing password hashing to data model NOTE:: status codes

+NOTE:: Fix style, so on large screen it does not stretch completely but d-grid makes small its float to bottom of page

 DONE:: Verify callback and awaits in same application.
 Is it ok?? [research] DONE:: Verify render vs redirect?? [research]